theanam/react-simple-conditional/README.md

-## React Simple Conditional Component that behaves like a div.
+## Conditional render component for React

-This simple conditional components only renders if the `condition` prop has a value that is `true` or **truthy** in JavaScript.
-If the condition prop has a value that interpretes as `false`, nothing will be rendered.
+This simple conditional components only renders its children if the `condition` prop has a value that is `true` or **truthy** in JavaScript.
+If the condition prop has a value that interpretes as `false`, nothing (`null`) will be rendered.

-The component renders a standard `<div>` and supports children like regular `<div>`.
+The component renders nothing by itself, it uses [React Fragments](https://reactjs.org/docs/fragments.html) .
 All the *props* and *children* that you supply to the component gets passed to the div.

 Usage: